How Does MTHFR Affect Weight Gain | Methyl-Life

 ● MTHFR 677 TT (one copy of T from each parent)

 The link between folate metabolism and obesity has been highlighted, suggesting that folate deficiency may lead to weight gain and adiposity.
-A 2020 study showed that overweight and obese patients had 8.5% lower folate concentrations than controls.
+A 2020 study10 showed that overweight and obese patients had 8.5% lower folate concentrations than controls.
 Lower folate levels also suggested a higher body fat percentage and waist circumference.

-Previous studies have suggested the C677T and TT genotypes may increase the prevalence of obesity by up to 20%,although the differences in BMI between genotypes appeared to be very small.
+Previous studies have suggested the C677T and TT genotypes may increase the prevalence of obesity by up to 20%11,although the differences in BMI between genotypes appeared to be very small.
 The authors concluded that their MTHFR genotype–obesity findings suggested that folate levels may be causally related to greater BMI and obesity.

-Another study found that MTHFR 677 TT+CT both resulted in a significantly greater risk for obesity compared with the CC genotype.
+Another study found that MTHFR 677 TT+CT both resulted in a significantly greater risk for obesity compared with the CC genotype14.
 The MTHFR 677T allele was significantly associated with elevated homocysteine, with the mean homocysteine level in obese patients significantly higher than in those without obesity.

 Estrogen and Weight Maintenance